Sick leave and employment

 From sick report to WIA application or termination of employment: we guide you through the entire process.
 You always know where you stand and what the next steps are.

-The dismissal prohibition protects you against dismissal during the first 104 weeks of illness.
+The dismissal prohibition protects you against dismissal during the first 104 weeks of sick leave.
 However, employers regularly try to circumvent this prohibition.

 Settlement agreement

 Employers often offer a settlement agreement to terminate employment.
-Signing during illness can carry risks for your unemployment and Sickness Benefits Act rights, depending on the circumstances and wording.
+Signing during sick leave can carry risks for your unemployment and Sickness Benefits Act rights, depending on the circumstances and wording.
 We assess whether signing is wise and negotiate better terms.

 Pressure and intimidation